 Bamboo plywood is made by cutting, pressing and gluing strips of dried bamboo It is a more sustainable alternative to traditional woods because bamboo is extremely quick-growing.
 The color of the "wood" is altered from blonde to amber by applying heat to caramelize the sugars in the grass stalks.
 We pack as many pieces onto each sheet as possible to minimize waste.
 Parts are manufactured using super-accurate laser cutters to accurately reproduce each piece.
 Bamboo is finished with natural oils and may require occasional re-oiling to bring out the natural texture of the material.
 Jewelry is finished using sterling silver or gold-filled components.

-Designs made from cast metal such as sterling silver or brass are originally 3D printed in steel (see above) or castable wax from a 3D computer model.
+We now offer designs made from brass, sterling silver, or 14k yellow, white, or pink gold.
+These pieces are 3D printed in steel (see above) or castable wax from a 3D computer model.
 They are then manufactured using traditional lost-wax techniques and finished and polished by hand.
 The resulting parts exhibit the flexibility normally associated with that metal and are significantly more adjustable than 3D printed steel.
-Items offered in 3D printed steel may be custom ordered in brass or sterling silver for an additional charge.
+Any items offered in 3D printed steel may be custom ordered in brass, sterling silver or gold.
+Contact us for a quote on a custom piece.